-(1) Consists of shares of Common Stock and shares of Common Stock issuable upon exercise of the Investor Warrants purchased in the Private Placement.

-(2) Thomas Butkiewicz is the manager of Cloudbreak Group, LLC, and has voting and dispositive power over the shares beneficially owned by Cloudbreak Group, LLC.
-Cloudbreak Group, LLC is also our licensee for the IM Trademarks for fragrance, home fragrance, and bath & body.

-(3) Jeffrey Cohen and Jack Dweck have shared voting and dispositive power over the shares held by Earthbound LLC ("Earthbound").
+- (1) Consists of shares of Common Stock and shares of Common Stock issuable upon exercise of the Investor Warrants purchased in the Private Placement. - (2) Thomas Butkiewicz is the manager of Cloudbreak Group, LLC, and has voting and dispositive power over the shares beneficially owned by Cloudbreak Group, LLC.
+Cloudbreak Group, LLC is also our licensee for the IM Trademarks for fragrance, home fragrance, and bath & body. - (3) Jeffrey Cohen and Jack Dweck have shared voting and dispositive power over the shares held by Earthbound LLC ("Earthbound").
 Jeffrey Cohen is also a director of the Company.
 In connection with the Purchase Agreement, we acquired certain assets pursuant to a contribution agreement with Earthbound, and have certain payment obligations to Earthbound under a services agreement.
-Our relationship with Earthbound is discussed more fully in the sections titled "Business - Acquisition of the Isaac Mizrahi Business" and "Certain Relationships and Related Transactions."

-- (4) Robert D'Loren, our Chairman of the Board and Chief Executive Officer, and Mark DiSanto, our director, are the trustees of the Irrevocable Trust of Rose Dempsey, and Robert D'Loren has sole voting and dispositive power over the shares beneficially owned by the Irrevocable Trust of Rose Dempsey. - (5) James F. Haran is our Chief Financial Officer and Assistant Secretary.
-Includes warrants to purchase 49,500 shares of Common Stock. - (6) Marisa Gardini is our Executive Vice President of Strategic Planning and Marketing and a director.
-Ms. Gardini is also a shareholder of IM Ready, LLC. - (7) Mark X. DiSanto, our director, is the trustee and has sole voting and dispositive power over the shares beneficially owned by the Mark X. DiSanto Investment Trust. - (8) Marc Fisher has sole voting and dispositive power over the shares beneficially owned by MBF Invest LLC.
+Our relationship with Earthbound is discussed more fully in the sections titled "Business Acquisition of the Isaac Mizrahi Business" and "Certain Relationships and Related Transactions." - (4) Robert D'Loren, our Chairman of the Board and Chief Executive Officer, and Mark DiSanto, our director, are the trustees of the Irrevocable Trust of Rose Dempsey, and Robert D'Loren has sole voting and dispositive power over the shares beneficially owned by the Irrevocable Trust of Rose Dempsey. - (5) James F. Haran is our Chief Financial Officer and Assistant Secretary.
+Includes warrants to purchase 49,500 shares of Common Stock - (6) Marisa Gardini is our Executive Vice President of Strategic Planning and Marketing and a director.
+Ms. Gardini is also a shareholder of IM Ready, LLC. - (7) Mark X. DiSanto, our director, is the trustee and has sole voting and dispositive power over the shares beneficially owned by the Mark X. DiSanto Investment Trust.

+- (8) Marc Fisher has sole voting and dispositive power over the shares beneficially owned by MBF Invest LLC.
 Marc Fisher is also principal of MBF Licensing, LLC, which is our footwear licensee for the IM Trademarks. - (9) Mark X. DiSanto, our director, is the trustee and has sole voting and dispositive power over the shares beneficially owned by the Robert D'Loren Family Trust. - (10) Seth Burroughs is our Executive Vice President of Business Development and Treasury and Secretary.
-Includes warrants to purchase 50,000 shares of Common Stock, - (11) Consists of shares of Common Stock issuable upon exercise of Lender Warrants. - (12) Consists of shares of Common Stock issuable upon exercise of the Agent Warrants.
+Includes warrants to purchase 50,000 shares of Common Stock - (11) Pursuant to the Voting Agreement, IM Ready and its principals agreed to appoint a person designated by the board of directors of the Company as IM Ready's irrevocable proxy and attorney-in-fact with respect to the shares of the Company's Common Stock received by IM Ready in connection with the Merger and subsequently distributed to Marisa Gardini and Isaac Mizrahi in accordance with their percentage ownership of IM Ready.
+Isaac Mizrahi is our Chief Designer of the Isaac Mizrahi Brand. - (12) Consists of shares of Common Stock issuable upon exercise of Lender Warrants. - (13) Consists of shares of Common Stock issuable upon exercise of the Agent Warrants.